-However one of the most neglected factors in sports and competitive swimming for that matter is nutrition.
-Your nutrition supplements your training, if you don’t eat properly you won’t be able to perform properly in training and if you can’t perform properly in training, you can’t perform properly when the time comes to race.
+However, one of the most neglected factors in sports among amatuer atheletes is nutrition.
+Your nutrition supplements your training.
+If you don’t eat properly you won’t be able to perform properly in training and if you can’t perform properly in training, you can’t perform properly when the time comes to race.

-Not just that, if you don’t perform well in training you won’t be able to ever reach your full potential speed.
+Not just that, if you don’t perform well in training you won’t be able to ever reach your full potential in the pool.

 In many cases eating healthy is more about what foods you avoid, rather than what you eat (although that still does play a huge role).
 As a competitive swimmer, you should be able to say no when you know this isn’t what you should be putting in your body.

 Just like should know how to tell yourself no, when you don’t feel like going to training and then getting up and going anyway.

 5 Food Types Swimmers Should Avoid.

 Sugars are bad for athletes and humans in general.
 You should try to avoid consuming unnecessary amounts of sugars at all costs. a Good way to do this is to check the nutritional labels on foods.

 Many foods that you might consider ‘healthy’ actually contain extremely high amounts of sugars.
 Foods like fruit juice, sports drinks, and other so-called ‘healthy’ snacks.